-By the induction hypothesis, $\sigma\cup m_L(\sigma)$ must follow one of the three patterns.
+By the induction hypothesis, $\sigma\cup m_L(\sigma)$ follows one of the three patterns.
 Note that the first pattern contradicts the fact that $A_B$ is a matching.
 Combining this with Lemma \ref{lem2}, we have the following two diagrams:

-Neither of these diagrams is possible as they contradict the fact that $A_B$ is a matching.
+Neither of these diagrams is possible as they contradict the fact that $A_B$ is a ~matching.

 \item Suppose $\tau\setminus m_L(\tau)$ is type-2.
 Then, $\sigma$ follows the second pattern from our list by Lemma \ref{lem2}.

 \item Suppose $\tau\setminus m_L(\tau)$ is potentially-type-2, but not type-2.
 To simplify the notation, set $\sigma=\tau\setminus m_L(\tau)$.
 Then, there exists $\sigma'$ such that $\sigma' \setminus \sbridge(\sigma')= \sigma \setminus \sbridge(\sigma)$ and $\sbridge(\sigma) >_I \sbridge(\sigma')$.
 Note that $m_L (\sigma) =m_L (\tau)$.
 It follows from Lemma \ref{lem4:potentialtype2} that $m_L(\sigma')$ exists and $m_L(\sigma')\notin \sigma'$.
 We have the following diagram: